 First Circular for the Australian Geomorphology Conference 1982

-- President: Ian Rutherfurd, University of Melbourne. email
+- Vice-President (Australia): Ian Rutherfurd, University of Melbourne. email

-- Vice-President (New Zealand): Ian Fuller, Massey University. email
+- Vice-President (New Zealand): Alastair Clement, Massey University. email

-- Early Career Representative (Australia): Alissa Flatley, University of Melbourne. email
+- Secretary: Alissa Flatley, University of Melbourne. email

 - Professional Certification: Mick Cheetham, Water Technology. email